Saturday, September 15, 2012

 He arrived in Charlotte, NC, around 12 p.m.

-He got upgraded to first class, which he said was really nice, then arrived in Atlanta, GA, around 2:30 p.m., where he got a bus to base and made it there about 6 p.m.
+Then he arrived in Atlanta, GA, around 2:30 p.m., where he caught a bus to base and arrived about 6 p.m.

-This time, he stayed in contact with me via text until he got on base, so I didn't have to worry about him.
-(Don't you dare call that Red Cross, Mamma.)
+This time, he stayed in contact with me through text until he got on base, so I didn't have to worry about him.

 He did not want to go back.